hessius/voicehelper/README.md

 1. Create a new step by step command "search X" (X being the database)
 2. Add the commands:
    - Keyboard shortcut: Ctrl-C
-   - Run program: Web browser of choice (e.g. Edge) with the argument https://dmohelper.com/?site=[INSERT SITE HERE]&lang=[INSERT LANGUANGE HERE (OPTIONAL)]
+   - Run program: https://dmohelper.com/?site=[INSERT SITE HERE]&lang=[INSERT LANGUANGE HERE (OPTIONAL)]
    - Wait: e.g. 3000 ms to let the browser load, the website is minimal enough to load nearly instantaneously
    - Keyboard shortcut: Ctrl-V
-3. Invoke the shortcut by saying "Select [TEXT]" and then "Search X"
+3. Invoke the shortcut by saying "Search X", if text has been selected, the service searches the database of choice for that term, if needed with added translation.
+If no text has been selected the user is presented a search box.

 ## Parameters